 L&I lawyer – There is much detail in the L&I laws.
 A good L&I lawyer concentrates his law practice in this area so he can recognize problems before they happen, and help you make smart decisions.
 See LAWYERS.

 Christopher Sharpe founded the Sharpe Law Firm 35 years ago.
-His firm is helpful, honest, and knowledgeable about workers' compensation and personal injury law in the state of Washington.
-For more than 30 years, they have exclusively represented the little guy against the Department of Labor and Industry and corporate giants.
-The L&I system shortchanges injured workers of our state.
-The Sharpe Law Firm and their associates tirelessly advocate for our clients to make sure that they receive every dollar they have coming to them.
+His law firm is helpful, honest, and knowledgeable about workers' compensation and personal injury law in the state of Washington.
+For more than three decades, they have exclusively represented the little guy against the Department of Labor and Industry and corporate giants.
+The L&I system shortchanges injured workers of Washington State.
+The Sharpe Law Firm and their associates tirelessly advocate for their clients to make sure that they receive every dollar they have coming to them.

 Sharpe Law Firm